The coronavirus vaccine and pregnancy

 Is the vaccine safe in pregnancy?

 The coronavirus vaccines available in the UK have been shown to be safe and effective.
-Evidence shows there are no pregnancy-related safety concerns following coronavirus vaccination in pregnancy.
+Their safety and effectiveness continues to be checked while in use.

 How can I get the vaccine?